Parable #22. The Sheep, Gate & Shepherd:

 אין אהבה גדולה מאהבתו של הנותן את נפשו בעד ידידיו. פ

 “There is no greater love than the love of the giver of his life (נפשו-literally “his soul”) for his friends.”

 Statement #2.
 In ancient Israel danger arose over the mountains and the wild pasture lands of Israel at night.
 It was common for numerous predators to roam throughout Israel looking for prey.
 The life of the shepherd was a dangerous one.
 It was a believable story when Joseph’s brothers told their father Jacob that a wild beast had killed him.
 We know that David had to fight off a lion and bear to protect the flock he was assigned by his father to care for.

 Statement #3.
-The ultimate sacrifice of a man is the giving of his life.
-Messiah made it absolutely clear in His speech and His personal conduct that He was ready, willing, and able to lay down His life for the sake of His people Israel.
-Messiah declared what the sign of the True Shepherd had to be: He would make the ultimate sacrifice to protect the Flock of Israel!
+The ultimate sacrifice of a person is the giving of his (or her) life.
+Messiah made it absolutely clear in his speech and his personal conduct that he was ready, willing, and able to lay down his life for the sake of his people Israel.
+Messiah declared what the sign of the True Shepherd had to be: he would make the ultimate sacrifice to protect the flock of Israel!

 Statement #4.
 In contrast with the Good Shepherd, the one who works for wages, the “hired hand,” is not completely committed to the survival and welfare of the sheep.
 He is not concerned about the sheep.
 The hired hand is just concerned about doing his job so he can get paid.
 He is motivated solely by materialism, by monetary reward (or power over others, etc.).

 Statement #5.
 The hired hand runs away at the moment he fears for his own life.
 Self-preservation of the hired hand comes before the preservation of the flock.